Untitled design-2.png

 • Member of Family Law Section, Florida Bar

-• Member of Labor and Employment Law Section, Florida Bar
+• Member of Public Interest Law Section, Florida Bar

-• Admitted to practice in the United States District Court, Southern District of Florida
+• Admitted to practice in the United States District of Court, Middle, Southern and Northern District of Florida

 • Member of Florida Justice Association